 Driven by a passion to support the work of artistic creators, Camilla has spent 28-plus years in cultural management in Metro Vancouver and in the UK.
 Her career includes executive roles at the Vancouver Writers Fest and Touchstone Theatre, and marketing roles the Arts Club Theatre Company, the London Symphony Orchestra and more.
 Most recently, she was Executive Director of Gateway Theatre from 2015 to spring 2023 where she led the organisation through a transformational process, creating a radical new vision for its programming and initiatives.
-She has held numerous volunteer positions and is currently board treasurer for the PuSh International Performing Arts Festival.
+She has held numerous volunteer positions and is currently on the board of the PuSh International Performing Arts Festival.

 Kate has worked at the PSP in various capacities since its first year of operations.
 She is a TV writer herself, having adapted over 100 episodes of childrens anime for North American markets, including Beyblade Burst and Tobot, both currently streaming on Netflix.